christiancheng15/Kanvas/README.md

 ## Features

-- Automatic monitoring, joining, and leaving of groups in Canvas automatically.
+- Automatic monitoring, joining, and leaving of groups in Canvas.
 - Utilizes Canvas API for group operations.
 - Uses thread pool for concurrent group operations.